 The whole architectural design is based on the comfort of the devotees and their surroundings.
-The repair and restoration work were done not just to the temple’s physical structure but also to the faith of the devotees who came to worship there.
+The repair and restoration work were done to the temple’s physical structure and the faith of the devotees who came to worship there.

 Giving Back to the Community

 The Shree Siddhivinayak Ganapati Temple Trust is active in a variety of philanthropic endeavors.
 Here are a few examples.